Best Towns to Buy a Home Near Boston in 2026 Local Realtor Guide

 Price range: Single-family homes typically range from $600,000 to $900,000.

-Best for: Families seeking a suburban feel with strong community ties and good schools.
+Best for: Buyers seeking a suburban feel with a walkable town center and commuter access.

 Quincy: Waterfront Living with Urban Access